DataDog/integrations-extras/zenduty/README.md

 ## Overview

 Use the Zenduty integration to send Datadog alerts to the right team, notify them as per on-call schedules, and help them remediate and resolve incidents with speed.
+Send notifications via e-mail, Slack, Microsoft Teams, SMS, Phone Calls, Android and iOS push messages.

 Connect Zenduty with Datadog in order to:
 - Trigger and resolve incidents, get alerts for them, and track issues from Datadog